Committee to Defend America by Aiding the Allies: Opposition

-William A. White's Resignation
+White's resignation

 In late 1940, there were reports of differences of opinion in the group's leadership after White made remarks that some thought to be at odds with the CDAAA program.
 He said: "The only reason in God's world I am in this organization is to keep the country out of war....
 If I were making a motto for the Committee it would be 'The Yanks Are Not Coming.'"

 New York City Mayor Fiorello LaGuardia wrote White a letter of protest, accusing him of "doing a Laval."
-This referred to French minister of state Pierre Laval, the principal figure in France's Vichy government's co-operation with Germany.
+That referred to French Prime Minister Pierre Laval, the principal figure in France's Vichy government's co-operation with Germany.
 Herbert Bayard Swope supported the mayor and said that the organization as a whole, despite what White had said, takes as its priority "all possible aid to Britain and the allies."
-Meanwhile, the national director denied any differences and said everyone in the group supported Lend-Lease and opposed both appeasement and a negotiated peace.
+Meanwhile, the national director denied any differences and said that everyone in the group supported Lend-Lease and opposed both appeasement and a negotiated peace.
 He quoted and endorsed White's statement: "appeasement is treason to democracy."

 The America First Committee capitalised upon these differences.
-Robert E. Wood suggested White’s statement offered a basis for national unity, as his remarks "essential[ly] agreement with our position.”
+Robert E. Wood suggested White’s statement offered a basis for national unity and that the remarks "essential[ly] agreement with our position."

-On 2 January 1941, William A. White resigned as chairman of the CDAAA.
-White cited his age as his reason for resigning.
+On 2 January 1941, White resigned as chairman of the CDAAA.
+He cited his age as his reason for resigning.

 Ernest W. Gibson Jr. succeeded White as national chairman in January 1941.

-Campaign to Defend America and its decline
+Change to Campaign to Defend America and decline

 After Germany invaded the Soviet Union in June 1941, the CDAAA dropped "by Aiding the Allies" from their name and became simply the Committee to Defend America (CDA).
-This was caused by the strong aversion from committee members to embracing Joseph Stalin and communism, who were now part of the Allied forces against the Axis Powers.
-The CDA maintained its official anti-communist stance in spite of American cooperation with the USSR.
+That was caused by the strong aversion from committee members to embracing Joseph Stalin and communism, which were now part of the Allied forces against the Axis Powers.
+The CDA maintained its official anti-communist stance in spite of American cooperation with the Soviets.

-The Japanese Attack on Pearl Harbor in December 1941 effectively brought an end to the CDA by bringing America into war; this also marked the dissolution of the America First Committee.
+The Japanese attack on Pearl Harbor in December 1941 effectively brought an end to the CDA by bringing America into war.
+It also marked the dissolution of the America First Committee.

 In January 1942, the CDA merged with the Council for Democracy to form Citizens for Victory: To Win the War, To Win the Peace.
-The combined organization then dissolved in October 1942, marking the official cessation of the CDAAA.
+The combined organization then dissolved in October 1942, which marked the official cessation of the CDAAA.